chyves/chyves/DEVELOPMENT.md

 This project has three primary branches it uses: master (stable), dev (testing but stable), and sid (considered unstable and experimental).
 Releases under `master` will be submitted to the ports tree under `sysutils/chyves`, dev versions released under `sysutils/chyves-devel`, and sid will remain on GitHub.
 Versions ending in odd numbers are released from the `dev` branch and versions ending in even numbers are released from the `master` branch.

+If we as developers do a exceedingly job, the only difference between the sysutils/chyves release and the sysutils/chyves-devel release will be a version increment... in practice however.

 The `sid` branch is the ingress branch for PRs and internal development.
 Large feature changes will be under `sid.feature-name`.
 The `sid` branch exists so the code can be pulled in, tested, evaluated, and refined before getting distributed under `dev` and eventually `master` branch.

 #### Whitespace